+As at

-As at 31 December
+31 December

-2018 2017
+2018

-HK\$'000 HK\$'000
+HK\$'000

-Within one year 6,459 6,314
+6,459

-In the second to fifth year inclusive 244 90
+244

-6,703 6,404
+6,703

-The above operating lease payments represent rental payable by the Group for office premises and plant for the year.
+At 31 December 2018, operating lease payments represented rental payable by the Group for office premises and plant for the year.
 Leases and rentals are negotiated and fixed for a term of 1 to 5 years and rentals are fixed for the period.

-At 31 December 2018, the future minimum lease payments under non-cancellable operating leases with a related company, Futong Group International Limited ("Futong Group International"), within one year is HK\$5,940,000 (2017: HK\$5,940,000).
+The future minimum lease payment under non-cancellable operating lease with a related company, Futong Group International Limited ("Futong Group International"), within one year was HK\$5,940,000.

-25. CAPITAL COMMITMENT
+27. CAPITAL COMMITMENT